 When I was a child, my grandmother often took me searching for wild mushrooms to add to home-cooking.
 I truly enjoyed hunting through the local woodland on the outlook for those delicacies.
 But what I always admired about her, was her ability to differentiate the safe ones from the most poisonous mushrooms.

 My grandmother grew up in a small town south of Mexico City.
-San Andres Totoltepec is close to the Ajusco volcanic mountains with the highest peak measuring 3,937 meters above the sea level.
+San Andres Totoltepec.
+It is close to the Ajusco volcanic mountains with the highest peak measuring 3,937 meters above the sea level.

 In those days, I remember, beautiful countryside surrounded most of the town.
 My grandparents supported themselves through agriculture.
 Agriculture in Mexico, back then, was an essential sector of the country’s economy.

 They had several blocks of land where my grandfather mainly cultivated maize and distributed them to markets.
 Corn is the primary staple that remains as the native food.

 My grandmother was an excellent cook and a loving lady.
 We used to visit on a weekly basis and truly enjoyed the flavour and quality of the local vegetables she used to prepare our food.

 Back at our home, however, we became culture focused on convenience, and that included how we ate.
 With all of the other responsibilities, It was a lot easier to open a can, unwrap a package or with the increasing availability of fast food and convenience items, eating healthy slipped by the wayside.

 By now we all know that the quality of our diet has a significant effect on our physical health, but we also need to consider our mental health.

 The Australian Newspaper had an interesting article saying that research over the past decade shows that a healthy diet can prevent depression.
 And an unhealthy diet – high in processed and refined foods – increases the risk for the disease in everyone, including children and teens.